 This is the easiest solution providing you have a close contact with a good credit score who is willing to co-sign your rental agreement and/or act as a guarantor.
 Most often this is the applicant’s parent(s) or another family member.

-While often the quickest and easiest solution, it is in both of your best interests to ensure that the co-signer or guarantor fully understands the responsibility he or she is taking on.
-For example, if you fail to meet your rent or any other financial obligation (for example, causing property or contents damage where you owe the landlord money to resolve), a co-signer is legally responsible for paying that sum immediately to the landlord.
+We cannot stress more that it’s in everyone’s best interests to ensure that the co-signer or guarantor fully understands the responsibility he or she is taking on.
+For example, if you fail to meet your rent or any other financial obligation (property or contents damage that you have to pay to resolve), a co-signer is legally responsible for paying that sum immediately to the landlord.

 It can be a huge financial responsibility and if your co-signer refuses or is also unable to pay what’s owed, your landlord can sue you both.
-So make sure that you’re a responsible tenant and that you don’t put your co-signer or guarantor at risk.
+Always be a responsible tenant and that you don’t put your co-signer or guarantor at risk.

 If you are not positive that you can make regular rental payments, think hard about getting into a long-term lease agreement and potentially putting both yourself and your co-signer / guarantor into legal and financial hot water.